forthpiece/WHSTechNotes/journal.md

 # APRIL 22, 2025
 Write a professional appreciation email to any staff member on campus who has made a positive impact on you.
 This can be a teacher, counselor, coach, custodian, cafeteria worker, or anyone else you want to thank.
 The email must follow formal email conventions.
 I well like to thank the janitor for cleaning all the thing in the school.
+# MAY 5, 2025
+A challenge called “100 Men vs 1 Gorilla” went viral after a famous YouTuber suggested testing it.
+The idea: could 100 unarmed people defeat a silverback gorilla?
+Some people say yes with strategy; others say it’s impossible.
+Write two paragraphs considering the following:
+Do you think the 100 people could win?
+Why or why not?
+Use logic, facts, and your own reasoning. .
+Do you think it’s responsible to make this kind of challenge go viral?
+What might people learn from it—or misunderstand?
+What does this say about how trends spread online?
+Is there a connection between entertainment and education?
+Use the C.E.R. structure:
+Claim – What do you believe?
+Evidence – What facts or logic back you up?
+Reasoning – Why does this matter?
+100 unarmed men could defeat a single adult male gorilla